-UPMC Pinnacle offers the most advanced approaches to radiation therapy.
+UPMC in central Pa. offers the most advanced approaches to radiation therapy.
 These include standard external beam radiation, hypofractionated (short-course) radiation, and balloon breast brachytherapy.

 Side effects are caused by the cumulative effect of radiation on the cells.
 This means that many people don’t experience any side effects until they are a few weeks into their treatment.
 Side effects are directly related to the area of the body that is being treated.
 Most are temporary.

 Skin irritation, swelling in the breast and fatigue are common short-term side effects.
 Long-term side effects may develop months or years after radiation therapy.
 They can include darkening or “tanning” of the skin, rib fracture, heart complications and lymphedema (swelling of the breast or arm).
 Another side effect can be radiation pneumonitis.
 This is a rare pneumonia-like condition caused by radiation-induced lung damage.

 Most patients tolerate radiation therapy well.
 Many people stay active during their treatment.
 UPMC Breast Care Center offers many supportive services.
 These can help you manage the side effects of radiation therapy.